-During the last part of course, groups of four to five members will be formed, and will ideate, propose, execute, write, and present their UX research project.
+During the last part of course, groups of three to four members will be formed, and will ideate, propose, execute, write, and present their UX research project.
 Major grading events include a) final presentations (10%), and b) final report (15%).
 Details regarding the conduct of group project will be spelled out as the semester progresses.

-PART III: CLASS SCHEDULE (TENTATIVE)
+CLASS SCHEDULE (TENTATIVE)